grahamwaters/Clark-Kent-Reporter/README.md

 2. Then I paste the text into the `MOCKUP_README.md` file in the `root` directory of this repository.
 3. Then I open [Clark Kent Reporter](scripts/main.py) in Visual Studio Code and run the script.
 4. The `destination` and `source` files are set in the `main.py` file.
 You can change them to whatever you want.
+5. The script will generate a notebook file in the `destination` directory.
+In this case, it will be in the `notebooks` directory.
+The file will be named `generated_notebook.ipynb`.
+If this is not the case for you, please open an issue and I will look into it.
 # License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the `LICENSE.md` file for details
 # Acknowledgments
 I would like to thank the following people for their support and guidance:
 1. Superman - for being the inspiration for this project.